Bitergia/fiware-chanchan/README.md

 access in your browser the URL https://idm.server and accept the certificate.
 And then goto http://chanchan.server to access the application.

+For CentOS 6.5:

+Start the creation of the vagrant image (needed around 1h)

+    vagrant up centos

+Add to your host file:

+    192.168.42.10 idm.server.vagrant
+    192.168.42.10 chanchan.server.vagrant

+access in your browser the URL https://idm.server.vagrant and accept the certificate.
+And then goto http://chanchan.server.vagrant to access the application.

 Use the [wiki](https://github.com/Bitergia/fiware-chanchan/wiki) for detailed instructions about how the platform works and how to use it.